Tested Baking & Dessert Recipes & Videos

 Pin It

-In order for these Lemon Bars to have a nice citrus flavor, you need to use fresh lemons, not the imitation lemon juice that comes in a bottle.
+In order for these Lemon Bars to have a nice citrus flavor, you need to use fresh lemons, so try not to use the imitation lemon juice that comes in a bottle.
 When choosing lemons make sure to look for ones that are fragrant with bright yellow skins.
 They should be firm, plump, and heavy for their size.
-Try to avoid lemons that have blemishes, soft spots, green spots, or are hard and wrinkled.
+Avoid lemons that have blemishes, soft spots, green spots, or are hard and wrinkled.
 Lemons consist of a yellow outer rind (skin) that contains the fruit's oils and perfumes.
 This outer rind, of varying thickness and graininess, can have either a bumpy or smooth glossy texture that contains most of the lemon's wonderful tangy flavor.
-Before removing the outer rind (zest) make sure you wash the lemon thoroughly (soap and water is best).
-The rind (zest) can be removed using a knife, vegetable peeler, grater or zester.
-Inside the outer rind is a white membrane (pith) that is very bitter and should not be used as it is inedible.
+Before removing the outer rind (zest) make sure you wash the lemons thoroughly (soap and water is best).
+The rind (zest) can be removed using a knife, vegetable peeler, grater or microplane zester.
+Inside the outer rind is a white membrane (pith) that is very bitter and should not be used.
 Small vessels called 'pulp vesicles' make up the inside of the lemon and contain the pleasantly acidic lemon juice and seeds.
 Squeezing the lemon by hand or with a lemon squeezer or reamer releases this clear tart juice.

 Related Recipes You May Like